open 24/7 - speak to an expert now

 5. Efflorescence

-Efflorescence is a white, powdery substance that appears on concrete or brick surfaces when water evaporates and leaves behind mineral deposits.
-While not directly harmful, efflorescence is a clear indicator that water is making its way through your basement walls or floor.
+Efflorescence is a white powdery hard deposit that forms on concrete or brick surfaces when water evaporates and leaves behind minerals.

 6. Cracks in Walls or Floor